chadbaldwin/chadbaldwin.github.io/_posts/2021-03-13-how-to-build-a-sql-blog.md

 There's lot of things you can do to this template, fairly easily, to add some fun features.
 Things like a comments section on your posts, adding a dark theme to your entire site or maybe you want to add some custom pages, like [my book tracking page]({{ 'books' | relative_url }}){:target="_blank"} or [my resume]({{ 'resume' | relative_url }}){:target="_blank"}.
 The possibilities are endless...but, it comes at a cost, it all has to be done manually by writing or copy/pasting code, learning new languages like HTML, CSS, Liquid, YAML...this is where platforms like WordPress starts to shine.

-I realize this particular setup may not work for everyone, and in the long run, it may even be more complicated than just sticking with a popular blogging platform, with their fancy UI's, plugins, etc. But I've had a lot of fun learning about GitHub Pages, Jekyll, Markdown, etc, so I figured I'd share how I got started, and try to make it easier for you if this is the route you're thinking of going.
+I realize this particular setup may not work for everyone, and in the long run, it may even be more complicated than just sticking with a popular blogging platform, with their fancy UIs, plugins, etc. But I've had a lot of fun learning about GitHub Pages, Jekyll, Markdown, etc, so I figured I'd share how I got started, and try to make it easier for you if this is the route you're thinking of going.